 Notes If we had a time machine, we could require try to precede every call to an expression that could throw.
-We cannot do that today without breaking backward compatibility.
+We cannot do that today without breaking backward compatibility, and because functions that can throw dynamic exceptions are too pervasive (annotating them would be too noisy because it would require annotating the majority of statements).

-For functions with static-exception-specifications we don't need the time machine, because no such functions exist yet.
-In those functions and in calls to those functions, we can additionally require try to precede every expression some subexpression of which could throw, if we so desire.
+For functions with static-exception-specifications we don't need the time machine, because no such functions (or callers thereto) exist yet.
+This gives us an opportunity to require try to precede every expression some subexpression of which could throw a static exception, if we so desire.

 Some languages, such as Midori, made it a static error to be able to leave function by throwing if it was marked as nonthrowing.
-We cannot do that with noexcept due to backward compatibility; but we can with the proposed throws(false) (which is otherwise a synonym for noexcept) and apply these rules to give the static compile-time guarantee that such a function cannot exit by throwing.
+We cannot do that with noexcept due to backward compatibility; but we can with the proposed throws (false) (which is otherwise a synonym for noexcept) and apply these rules to give the static compile-time guarantee that such a function cannot exit by throwing.
 In such a function, the compiler never needs to generate the noexcept termination check.